GoogleCloudPlatform/pubsub/load-test-framework/README.md

 Cloud Pub/Sub), for Cloud Pub/Sub is a tool targeted for developers and companies who wish to benchmark Cloud Pub/Sub and Kafka.

-The goal of this framework is twofold:

-1. Provide users with a tool that allows them to see how Cloud Pub/Sub performs under various conditions.
+The goal of this framework is to provide users with a tool that allows them to see how Cloud Pub/Sub performs under various conditions.

-2. Provide users with a tool that allows them to benchmark their own Kafka configuration.
+#### IMPORTANT NOTE:

+Running this loadtest framework in throughput testParameters on a 16 core machine can consume somewhere between 1 and 2 TB of pubsub data usage, which will cost from 60 to 120 dollars.
+Please take this into account before running this loadtest.

 ### Quickstart

 You must have [Maven](https://maven.apache.org/) installed, be running on an Unix environment, either Linux or Mac OS X, and have the `zip` command line utility available.
 You can then run `python run.py --project=<your_project>` which will install the load test framework and run a basic load test.

-The `--test` parameter changes the test type.
-The default is 'latency', but it can also be set to 'throughput' which will test the maximum throughput on a single VM at different numbers of cores, and 'service' which will test maximum throughput on a 16 core VM.
+The `--test_parameters` parameter changes the test type.
+The default is 'latency', but it can also be set to 'throughput' which will test the maximum throughput on a single VM at different numbers of cores (defaulting to 16).

-The `--client_types` parameter to sets the clients to test.
-This is a comma deliminated list, valid options being 'gcloud_python', 'gcloud_java', and 'vtk'. 'experimental' requires you to be whitelisted for access to an experimental feature of Cloud Pub/Sub.
-You can contact cloud-pubsub@google.com to request access.
+The `--language` parameter sets what language should be tested, which can be one of `JAVA`, `GO`, `PYTHON` or `NODE`.

+Many parameters made for the loadtest can be overridden using flags.
+Run the loadtest with only the `--help` flag set to see all available options.
+Note that RUBY and DOTNET clients have not yet been implemented.

 ### Pre-Running Steps